dancer1325/compodoc-website/src/docs/tab-configuration.md

 # Customizing tab order and labels

+* `navTabConfig`
-The ordering of the tabs and the text used for their labels can be modified by setting the `navTabConfig` input either as a property in a compodoc configuration file or as an argument to the `compodoc` CLI command.
+The ordering of the tabs and the text used for their labels can be modified by setting the input either as a property in a compodoc configuration file or as an argument to the `compodoc` CLI command.

 The `navTabConfig` input is an array of tab configuration objects representing the superset of tabs that will